MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 Many utilities participate in the NRECA Deferred Compensation Program.
 Based upon the provisions of the program, the following accounting entries shall be made:

-Dr. 186.XX, Miscellaneous Deferred Debits - Deferred CompensationCr.
+Dr. 186.XX, Miscellaneous Deferred Debits—Deferred CompensationCr.
 228.3, Accumulated Provision for Pensions and BenefitsTo increase the deferred compensation provision by the amount of the annual deposit to NRECA's Deferred Compensation Fund.Dr.
-128, Other Special Funds - Deferred CompensationCr.
-131.1, Cash - GeneralTo record the annual deposit to NRECA's Deferred Compensation Fund.Dr.
+128, Other Special Funds—Deferred CompensationCr.
+131.1, Cash—GeneralTo record the annual deposit to NRECA's Deferred Compensation Fund.Dr.
 Construction Work in Progress, Retirement Work in Progress, or the Various Operations, Maintenance, and Administrative Expense Accounts, as appropriate.Cr.
-186.XX, Miscellaneous Deferred Debits - Deferred CompensationTo record monthly accrual of deferred compensation.Note:
+186.XX, Miscellaneous Deferred Debits—Deferred CompensationTo record monthly accrual of deferred compensation.Note:

 If an employee joins the deferred compensation program during the year, use entry #1 to record the additional deposit to the NRECA Deferred Compensation Fund and increase the monthly accrual in entry #2 to reflect this deposit.

 NRECA provides borrowers that participate in the deferred compensation program with an annual account statement disclosing the activity for each Homestead Fund investment including the number of shares owned, interest income, dividend income, capital gains/losses, and the value of the shares owned at statement date.
 Funds may be invested in the Short-term Bond Fund, the Value Fund, the Short-term Government Securities Fund, and the Daily Income Fund.
 Depending upon the Homestead Fund selected, invested funds may earn interest and dividend income and may experience unrealized holding gains or losses.
 Based upon the information provided on the annual statement, the following journal entries shall be recorded to recognize the increase or decrease in the fund assets:

-Dr. 128, Other Special Funds - Deferred CompensationCr.
+Dr. 128, Other Special Funds—Deferred CompensationCr.
 419, Interest and Dividend IncomeCr.
 421, Miscellaneous Nonoperating IncomeTo record an increase in the fund value as of December 31, 19xx, resulting from interest and dividend income and from unrecognized holding gains on trading securities.Dr.
 Various Operations, Maintenance, and Administrative Expense AccountsCr.
 228.3, Accumulated Provision for Pensions and BenefitsTo record an increase in the liability to the employee resulting from an increase in the investment account.Dr.
 426.5, Other DeductionsCr.
-128, Other Special Funds - Deferred CompensationTo record a decrease in fund value as of December 31, 19xx, resulting from unrecognized holding losses on trading securities.Dr.
+128, Other Special Funds—Deferred CompensationTo record a decrease in fund value as of December 31, 19xx, resulting from unrecognized holding losses on trading securities.Dr.
 228.3, Accumulated Provision for Pensions and BenefitsCr.
 Various Operations, Maintenance, and Administrative Expense AccountsTo record a decrease in the liability to the employee resulting from a decrease in the investment account.

 Payments made to participating employees because of retirement or separation for other reasons shall be recorded using the following entries:

-Dr. 131.1, Cash - GeneralCr.
-128, Other Special Funds - Deferred CompensationTo record the receipt of funds from NRECA.andDr.
+Dr. 131.1, Cash—GeneralCr.
+128, Other Special Funds—Deferred CompensationTo record the receipt of funds from NRECA.andDr.
 228.3, Accumulated Provision for Pensions and BenefitsCr.
-131.1, Cash - GeneralTo record payment to employee for deferred compensation.
+131.1, Cash—GeneralTo record payment to employee for deferred compensation.

 If the borrower has elected to bear the market risk of the funds which guarantee that the amount of money an employee receives will not be less than the amount of salary deferred, the following entry shall be recorded if total payment(s) from NRECA are less than the amount of salary deferred:

 Dr. Various Operations, Maintenance, and Administrative Expense AccountsCr.
-131.1, Cash - GeneralTo record payment to employee for deferred compensation.
+131.1, Cash—GeneralTo record payment to employee for deferred compensation.
 Payment was made because amount returned did not equal salary deferred.

 Appropriate disclosure of the terms of the program shall be made in the notes to the financial statements.